 I’ve met a bunch of authors and that’s super cool.
 Both here in Laguna Beach where I live, and online, where I spend a lot of time, women writers are the most supportive, coolest people on the planet.
 My days are so much better because of this community.

 Bottom line.
 My days, like yours, are a gift.
 To be able to do a job I’ve always dreamed of is a blessing.
 To have readers who enjoy my stories is simply the best feeling in the world.
 All in all, a day in the life of Kaira feels very wonderful right now.

 About The Author:

-My thanks to Wunderkind PR for providing the review copy of this book.
+My thanks to Pump Up Your Book Promotion and the author for providing the review copy of Kaira's book and for providing this guest post.
 I was not compensated for my opinion.